PallabiK/rainbowsandbrains/src/content/2021_05_23_happy-birthday.md

 git push
 ```

-Lastly, you can deploy the latest blog bost to publish it
+Lastly, you can deploy the latest blog post to publish it

     npm run deploy